axeldinh/rlib/README.md

 # RLib

 The library that I built while learning some Reinforcement Learning algorithms.
+The library is built on top of the `Gymnasium` and `PyTorch` frameworks.
+It is designed to be as modular as possible.
+The documentation, built using `Sphinx` can be found [here](https://axeldinh.github.io/rlib/).

 ## Installation